-As with any other measured point in the uv plane, it is possible to derive visibilities in a small region (a disk of diameter D/λ) around the shortest measured baseline.
-This is the meaning of the statement that mosaics can recover part of the short-spacings information: a mosaic will include (u, v) points corresponding to the shortest baseline minus D/λ .
+As with any other measured point in the uv plane, it is possible to derive visibilities in a small region (a disk of diameter $\mathcal{D}/\lambda$ ) around the shortest measured baseline.
+This is the meaning of the statement that mosaics can recover part of the short-spacings information: a mosaic will include (u, v) points corresponding to the shortest baseline minus $\mathcal{D}/\lambda$ .

 In practice, however, things are more complex.
 First, we have to deal with noisy data.
-As a consequence, it is not possible to expect a gain of \mathcal{D}/λ : the transfer function T which is used in equation 15.7 is strongly decreasing, and therefore signal-to-noise ratio limits the gain in the uv plane to a smaller value, typically $\mathcal{D}/2\lambda$ ([Cornwell 1988]).
-This is still a very useful gain: for the Plateau de Bure interferometer, this corresponds to a distance in the uv plane of 7.5 m, while the shortest (unprojected) baseline is 24 m.
-Secondly, the analysis described above would be rather difficult to implement with real observations.
+As a consequence, it is not possible to expect a gain of $\mathcal{D}/\lambda$ : the transfer function T which is used in Eq.
+17.7 is strongly decreasing, and thus signal-to-noise ratio limits the gain in the uv plane to a smaller value, typically $\mathcal{D}/2\lambda$ ([Cornwell 1988]).
+This is still a very useful gain: for the Plateau de Bure interferometer, this corresponds to a distance in the uv plane of 7.5 m/ $\lambda$ , while the shortest (unprojected) baseline is 24 m/ $\lambda$ .
+Secondly, the analysis described above would be rather difficult to implement with real observations, which have a limited number of pointing centers and different uv-coverages.
 Instead, one prefers to combine the observed fields to directly reconstruct the sky brightness distribution.
 The resulting image should include the information arising from the redundancy of the adjacent fields, among them part of the short-spacings.
-However, the complexity of the reconstruction and deconvolution algorithms that have to be used precludes any detailed mathematical analysis of the structures of the maps.
-For instance, the (unavoidable) deconvolution of the image can also be interpreted as an interpolation process in the uv plane (see [Schwarz 1978]) for the case of the CLEAN algorithm) and its effects can thus hardly be distinguish from the intrinsic determination of unmeasured visibilities that occur when mosaicing.
+However, the complexity of the reconstruction and deconvolution algorithms that have to be used precludes any detailed mathematical analysis of the structures in the maps.
+For instance, the (unavoidable) deconvolution of the image can also be interpreted as an interpolation process in the uv plane (see [Schwarz 1978] for the case of the Clean algorithm) and its effects can thus hardly be distinguish from the intrinsic determination of unmeasured visibilities that occur when mosaicing.

-15.3 Mosaicing in practice
+17.3 Mosaicing in practice